top of page

 The school year will be divided into four seasons.
 All members must meet the following requirements:

-1. Have a competing team in each of the four seasons.
+1. Have a team competing in each of the four seasons.

 2. If the above requirement is not possible, then each member must compete in five different sports for the school year.